Necco logo

 Can you be a foster parent?

-In most cases, yes!
 Reach out to your local Necco office to see what arrangements can be made to fit your training needs.

 Of course!
 Every child’s needs are different, and we match the needs of a foster child with the capabilities of foster parents.
 This includes things like experience, schedules, and family dynamics.
+You can also have trusted family members and friends approved as Alternative Caregivers to assist you.

 Necco prides itself on working around our families’ schedules.
 We understand that you have a life and are thrilled that you are willing to welcome a foster child into it.
 Trust that we will happily arrange a training schedule that works for you.